Copyright © 2013 Audubon Nature Institute P.O. Box 4327 New Orleans, LA 70178 (504) 861-2537 firstname.lastname@example.org

 In captivity, Asian elephants can live up to 70 years.

 $39.50 Adult Admission

 $27.50 Senior (65+) Admission

 Our best value!
 Visit Audubon Zoo, Audubon Aquarium of the Americas, Entergy IMAX® Theatre and Audubon Butterfly Garden and Insectarium for one low price.
 The Audubon Experience package includes one visit to each facility.
 Audubon Experience packages are valid for 30 consecutive days starting with your first visit.
 The IMAX® ticket is valid for one movie on first-come, first-served availability.
 Tickets may be purchased in advance and used the day of your visit.
-Our attractions are open Tuesday through Sunday and select holiday Mondays.
+Our attractions are open 7 days a week.

 $17.50 Adult Admission

 Free for Audubon Members

 $25.00 Child (2 -12) Admission

 Discounted admission for groups of 10 or more and group lunches for 20 or more.
 Exciting, educational and entertaining trips at economical rates are available with advance reservations at the Zoo, Aquarium, Butterfly Garden and Insectarium, and IMAX®.
 To make your reservations or for more information please call (504) 581-4629 or 1-800-774-7394, Monday through Friday from 10 am to 4 pm.